 In the previous lesson, we established the utility of test-driven development (TDD) in maintaining your code and sanity.
 In this lesson, we’ll introduce you to your new best friend, the RSpec testing framework.
-It’s one of the most popular testing frameworks, having been downloaded almost 300 million times, at the time of this writing, and having been ported for use in Rails testing.
+It’s one of the most popular testing frameworks, having been downloaded more than 350 million times, at the time of this writing, and having been ported for use in Rails testing.

 Look through these now and use them to guide your learning.
 By the end of this lesson, expect to: